floooh/fips/README.md

 - **14-Feb-2016**: fips can now import dependencies pinned to a specific git revision (previously only by tag or branch name).
 Many thanks to fungos (https://github.com/fungos) for implementing this!
-Here's how a specific revision is specific in the fips.yml file:
+Here's how a specific revision is specified in the fips.yml file:
 ```
   imports:
     fips-hello-dep3: